Profiles of the Little Rock Nine who integrated Central High

 JEFFERSON THOMAS

 Jefferson Thomas was running track at all-black Dunbar Junior High School when he volunteered to help integrate all-white Central High School as a sophomore in 1957.
-He graduated from Central in 1960 and subsequently earned a bachelor's degree in business administration from Los Angeles State College.
-He was an accounting supervisor at Mobil Oil and joined the Department of Defense when Mobil moved its credit card operations out of Los Angeles.
-He moved to Columbus, Ohio, in 1989.
+He graduated from Central in 1960 and went on to earn a bachelor's degree in business administration from Los Angeles State College.
+He worked as an accounting clerk at Mobil Oil and then became a supervisor for the company.
+He joined the Department of Defense when Mobil moved its credit card operations out of Los Angeles.
+He moved to Columbus, Ohio, in 1989, after the Department of Defense relocated parts of its Los Angeles operations to Columbus.

 ———